calumgrant/logical/docs/worklist.md

   - affected by recursive step.
     It is set to true if it's after a query to a recursive predicate.

+For reads: readIsOnRecursivePath, then propagate that forwards.
+For each predicate:
+- Successful evaluation message in bright green.
+- Join order: Put the recursive delta first (special case of the join orderer)
+- Optimization: Or: merge identical steps (can do this after local variable optimization maybe).

+- Merge identical predicates (optimization)

 - Idea: Have an optimization threshold.
 If two sizes are equivalent to within a factor of N, then don't reorder them.
 So the existing evaluation order is taken as a compiler hint.